bphaggard/bphaggard/README.md

 - 👋 Hi, I’m Patrik
-- 👀 I’m interested in Kotlin for Mobile Development
+- 👀 I’m interested in Kotlin for Mobile Development and Python
 - 📫 How to reach me: patrik.mlcoch@gmail.com